Codeception/codeception.github.com/docs/modules/Db.markdown

 To have your database properly cleaned you should configure it to access the database.

 In order to have your database populated with data you need a raw SQL dump.
-Just put it in {% highlight bash %}
+Just put it in {% highlight yaml %}
  tests/_data
 {% endhighlight %} dir (by default) and specify path to it in config.
 Next time after database is cleared all your data will be restored from dump.